 Poker is a hard way to make an easy living.

 This perfectly sums up life as a professional poker player.
-On paper, though, making a living playing poker still shouldn’t be that hard.
+On paper, though, making a living playing poker shouldn’t be so difficult.

-Sure, the games are tougher than they used to be, but I still see plenty of “dead money” in every tournament I play.
-Yet so few of us that try actually manage to make a lasting career out of poker.
+Granted, the games are tougher now than they have ever been, but I personally still see plenty of “dead money” in every tournament I play.
+So, I’m surprised that few of us who really try to make a lasting career of playing poker actually succeed.

 1. Aggressive Bankroll Decisions

 Variance is an inherent part of playing tournaments for a living, and 100+ buy-in free falls are not uncommon for tournament professionals.
 Your long-term success depends on having a bankroll that can withstand this.
-If you choose to play under-rolled, chances are you will be busto sooner or later.
+If you choose to play under-rolled, chances are you will end up busto sooner or later.

 My personal recommendation is to have a bankroll 500 times the amount your average buy-in.
-You can be more liberal with your bankroll if you play in very soft games or if you just play for fun.
+Of course, you can be more liberal with your bankroll if you play in very soft games or if you just play for fun.

-(Some articles recommend having 1000+ buy-ins, but I think that’s unnecessary as long as you practice good game selection.
-More on that later.)
+(Some coaches recommend having a 1000+ buy-in bankroll, but I think that’s unnecessary so long as you practice good game selection.
+More on this point later.)

 The Psychological Effects of Playing Tournaments Under-Rolled

-There are many poker books and article that preach basic bankroll management, but they usually overlook one critical variable: your life away from the felt.
+There are many poker books and articles that preach basic bankroll management, but they usually overlook a critical variable: life away from the felt.

-How is this any different from simply just having $10,000 to your name?
-Well, it isn’t.
+Question: How is this any different from simply just having $10,000 to your name?

-We’re all fooling ourselves if we only pay attention to how many buy-ins we have in our poker bankroll and not our overall situation.
-We all need to pay rent, bills, buy food, etc, every single month.
-This means that your life bankroll is always smaller than the amount you have in the bank, because you already know that every day of staying alive is going to cost you a portion of it.
+We’re fooling ourselves if we only pay attention to how many buy-ins we have in our poker bankroll and ignore our overall situation.
+We all need to pay rent, bills, buy food, etc. This means that your life bankroll is always smaller than the amount you have in the bank, because you already know that every day of life is going to cost you a portion of it.

-Being aware of this will lead to a fierce need to win consistently, which is a terrible state of mind to be in while playing a game with no guarantees.
+Being aware of this will lead to anxiety about wining consistently, which is a terrible state of mind to be in while playing a game with no guarantees.

-- Passive, suboptimal play in important situations (like near final tables).
+- Passive, suboptimal play in important situations (e.g., near final tables).

 Underrated Option: Poker as a Side Job

-Everybody wants to be a professional because of the freedom, the travel, it sounds cool to say “I’m playing professionally,” and so on.
-But being your own boss comes with a lot of stress and self-accountability.
+Everybody wants to be a professional because of the freedom, the travel, because it sounds cool to say “I’m playing professionally,” and so on.
+But being your own boss stressful and requires an inordinate amount of self-dicipline.

-If you have a real-life job that pays the bills, may it be part-time or full-time, your poker career is already much better off than most professionals who struggle to make ends meet.
+Consider that with a ‘real-world’ job that pays the bills, you’re better situated to achieve a successful poker career than full-time professionals who struggle to make ends meet.

 Seeking a Backer is Not the Solution

-Many players seek backing to get a bankroll that’s not affected by living expenses.
-This may sound like a good idea, but in most cases it is not.
+Many players seek a backer in order to have play with bankroll that’s not affected by living expenses.
+This may sound like a good idea, but I think in most cases it is not.

-I can promise you that there are way more broke backed players in the poker world than there are broke players who are on their own.
-The main issues with backing are:
+I suspect there are many more broke backed players in the poker world than there are broke players who are on their own.
+Here are the main issues with having a backer:

-- You only get to keep a potion (usually 50%) of your winnings, which makes it tough to save money.
+- You only keep a portion (usually 50%) of your winnings, which makes it tough to save money.

 - Every backed player will end up in makeup at some point–a situation that can be tough to get out of.
-Many players have been known to get stuck in deep makeup for a long time.
-It’s possible for a stakes player to not see a paycheck for months or even years, which is a surefire way to reach bankruptcy.
+Many players have been known to get stuck in deep makeup for a very long time.
+It’s therefore possible for a staked player to go without a paycheck for months, or even years, which is demoralizing.

-I wrote about staking in more detail in a pas article (see: The Ugly Truth About Staking in Poker).
-I urge you to read it before considering a staking deal.
+(I wrote about staking in more detail in this article: The Ugly Truth About Staking in Poker.
+I urge you to read it before considering a staking deal.)

 2. Playing in the Wrong Tournaments

-I know a ton of great players who are absolutely brilliant at everything poker, besides one important thing: making money.
-I also know a similar amount of players who can barely calculate pot odds that make six figures most years.
+I know a ton of great players who are absolutely brilliant at everything poker, except when it comes to making money.
+I also know a similar amount of players who can barely calculate pot odds but make six figures most years.

-In most cases, the discrepancy is because of their game selection.
+In most cases, the discrepancy between these two groups is due to game selection.

 - What am I trying to achieve short-term?